jguillen15/jguillen15.github.io/content/blog/how-to-use-the-tool/index.md

 The [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template) repository serve as a template for anyone that wants to create a new one.
 This repository calls the iGEM Actions one and activates the corresponding GitHub Actions on this repo.
 Two succesful examples of this template can be found in the [Anderson Promoters Collection](https://github.com/iGEM-Engineering/iGEM-Anderson-Promoters) and the [iGEM RBS Collection](https://github.com/iGEM-Engineering/iGEM-RBS-collection) package.

 # Steps
-Please follow these steps to succesfully use the tool.
+Please follow these next steps to succesfully use the tool.
 ## 1. Fork the iGEM Package Template repository
 Go to the [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template) repository and fork it.
 Here in the images an example with the [Anderson Promoters Collection](https://github.com/iGEM-Engineering/iGEM-Anderson-Promoters) is displayed, as the template itself is blank.
 ![Fork 1](fork1.jpg)